tsmtzs/humanSoundSculpture/PREPARATION.md

 # Preparation
 Performers of *Human Sound Sculpture* use a smartphone device to connect to a local WIFI TLS network.
-With the browser they direct to the website of the piece.
+By using the browser they direct to the website of the piece.
 Recent versions of the most well-known browsers should work.
 In general, the website should work on every browser that supports the `WebSocket` protocol and the `Web Audio API`.